MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 - Fill in the bottom of the beaker with some sort of liquid as shown.

 Step 5: Finish Off the Face

-This is probably the toughest part of the drawing — do this and the rest is going to be easy.
+This is probably the toughest part of the drawing—do this, and the rest will be easy.

-Our scientist has a mustache and goatee, or small beard.
+Our scientist has a mustache and goatee, or a small beard.

 Step 6: Crazy Hair

 Have you ever seen pictures of Albert Einstein?
 Don't you just love that hair?

 - To draw this sort of hair, think of drawing the letter "Z."

 - If you look closely, you can see that our scientist's hair is just a few letter "Z's."

 - I have also shaded the mustache and beard.